XXXBold/Super-Chip8-Emulator/README.md

 # Chip8Emulator
 Emulator for Chip-8 Applications using SDL2 and wxWidgets.

-Current status: WIP, tested on Windows.
+Current status: WIP, tested on Windows, Beta release available for WINdows (64-bit).

+For getting some roms, refer to e.g. https://github.com/dmatlack/chip8/tree/master/roms or turn on your prefered search engine to tell you where's more ;)

 ## Credits & References
 - SDL2 Library: https://www.libsdl.org/